Convict bags 18 years imprisonment over sexual assault on twins |

-An Ikeja Sexual Offences and Domestic Violence Court on Thursday convicted and sentenced a defendant, Chidera Chibuzor, to 18 years imprisonment, over attempted sexual assault on under aged twins.
+An Ikeja Sexual Offences and Domestic Violence Court in Lagos State on Thursday convicted and sentenced a defendant, Chidera Chibuzor, to 18 years imprisonment over attempted sexual assault on underaged twins.

 The twin sisters (names withheld) are eight years old.

-Justice Rahman Oshodi passed the verdict on the convict, following a plea bargain agreement reached with the Lagos State Ministry of Justice, who is prosecuting the case.
+Justice Rahman Oshodi passed the verdict following a plea bargain agreement reached with the Lagos State Ministry of Justice, who is prosecuting the case.

 The amended charge bordered on attempted sexual assault by penetration, sexual assault, and assault.